 - All users of the recording studio must adhere to the Public Behavior in the Library Policy and the Public Use of Meeting Rooms Policy.

-- At least one person using the recording studio must be 17 or older and leave a valid state-issued ID at the Info Commons reference desk while using the recording studio.
+- At least one person using the recording studio must be 17 or older and leave a valid state-issued ID at the Info Commons reference desk for the duration of the session.